 The bibliophile in me was delighted to see their small, well-designed library that had many coffee table books on nature, birds, butterflies, and animals.
 If you are a serious naturalist, this can come handy to you.
 For me, it was a nice corner to sit, read & contemplate.

 What I admired most about the Lodge is that they did not use plastic at all.
 Water in the cottages is provided in flasks.
 There are no tissue papers used.
 Even during the Safaris, they carried tea and water in flasks instead of plastic bottles.
-In fact, one the best experiences they created for us was providing tea on the boat safari.
+In fact, one of the best experiences they created for us was providing tea on the boat safari.
 Furniture in common areas has also been made using recycled wood.
 And you see hues of different colors on it – giving it a kind of raw vintage look.
-Old sewing machines, recycled tyres have been used to create the look of these areas.
+Old sewing machines, recycled tires have been used to create the look of these areas.
 Kudos for not taking the easy route…

 Thank you Pugdundee Safaris.